Venice Cruise Terminal Hotels

 which has several terminals.
 Marittima is located just south of where the

 road bridge from the mainland enters the city.
 It's about a 15-minute walk,

 a 5-minute taxi or shuttle-bus ride, and an even quicker

 Piazzale Roma, the final

-Small to midsize ships up to about 50,000 tons (such as Silversea's
+Small to midsize ships up to 25,000 tons sometimes use

 the Marittima basin as well.
 However, such ships are often assigned to the

 terminal or its extension, the Santa Marta

 pier.
 These are on the Giudecca Canal (right below a pedestrian promenade

 the way up to a triangular point opposite St. Mark's Basin).